Quartic First-Order Methods for Low-Rank Minimization: Abstract

 \section{Abstract}

-We study a generalized nonconvex Burer-Monteiro formulation for low-rank minimization problems.
-We use recent results on non-Euclidean first order methods to provide efficient and scalable algorithms.
-Our approach uses geometries induced by quartic kernels on matrix spaces; for unconstrained cases we introduce a novel family of Gram kernels that considerably improves numerical performances.
-Numerical experiments for Euclidean distance matrix completion and symmetric nonnegative matrix factorization show that our algorithms scale well and reach state of the art performance when compared to specialized methods.
+We study a general nonconvex formulation for low-rank minimization problems.
+We use recent results on non-Euclidean first-order methods to provide efficient and scalable algorithms.
+Our approach uses the geometry induced by the Bregman divergence of well-chosen kernel functions; for unconstrained problems we introduce a novel family of Gram quartic kernels that improve numerical performance.

+Numerical experiments on Euclidean distance matrix completion and symmetric nonnegative matrix factorization show that our algorithms scale well and reach state of the art performance when compared to specialized methods.